 In Shotokan karate, the modern kata were designed, or altered from older forms, so that your starting point and your ending point are the same — if you’ve done it correctly.
 When karate was transmitted from Okinawa to Japan in the early 20th century, when it changed from “Chinese hand” to “empty hand,” and when the Japanese applied their usual obsessive perfectionism to it, it became very important that your stances and steps (as well as your techniques) be always precise and correct.
 Therefore, having the kata begin and end at the same place gives the instructor a way to gauge the correctness of the student’s stances when they are performing the kata.

 Did I say “perform”?
 That brings me to the point of this post.
 I always tell my students that kata, at least in Shotokan, don’t really look like or simulate a fight.
 Like everything else we do, a kata is a drill and it has its own purposes.
 But I tell them that kata is also performance.
-You may be performing for tournament judges, your sensei, other students, or just for yourself.
+You may be doing it for tournament judges, your sensei, other students, or just for yourself — in any case, you’re performing.
 It’s a demonstration of your powers.

 Guess what?
 “Performance” is in the meaning of the kanji for embusen.
 Of course, words have more than one meaning or nuance when translated between languages.
 However I am certain that I’m on solid ground to translate embusen the following way: